-- The Residential Learning Communities (RLCs) are residential educational opportunities designed to provide students with the ability to share talents and pursue common interests through student-led events and projects.
+The Residential Learning Communities (RLCs) are residential educational opportunities designed to provide upperclassmen students with the ability to share talents and pursue common interests through student-led events and projects.

 Option 4: Honors Housing

-- Students in the Honors Program have the option to live in select areas of campus reserved for Honors students during their freshman and sophomore years.
+Students in the Honors Program have the opportunity to live with others in their Honors Class Cohort during their freshman and sophomore years.